 - Selected patients will be scheduled to see a cardiologist for preoperative testing and a pulmonologist for overnight polysomnogram and sleep apnea treatment.
 This can be arranged in our clinic or by your primary care physician.

 2. How long will I be in the hospital?

 You could be back home as quickly as the day after your surgery.

 Many health insurances cover weight loss surgery but each plan is different and may have different guidelines.
 To see if you are covered and qualify for surgery, please call our insurance coordinator at (805) 981-7305 with your plan information.

 Laparoscopic surgery is less invasive, heals faster and leaves fewer scars.
 We perform the majority of procedures laparoscopically, to help our patients get back on their feet quicker, with reduced risk of infection and complications.

 5. Who will perform the surgery?

-Weight loss surgery procedures at St. John’s Regional Medical Center are performed by Helmuth Billy, MD and Amir Mehran, MD.
+Weight loss surgery procedures at St. John’s Regional Medical Center are performed by Helmuth Billy, MD, Amir Mehran, MD, and Terry Simpson, MD.

-To help you determine if weight loss surgery is right for you, take our free online assessment or attend an informational seminar.
+To help you determine if weight loss surgery is right for you, attend an informational seminar.